If you think you’ve been there and sipped that in California wine country, think again.

 - Over at the Margerum Wine Company, don’t miss the intensive “Winemaker for a Day” course, running Sept.
 28 and select dates in October.
 This all-day course ($250) truly lets you be a hands-on winemaker for a day, rolling up your sleeves to help with hand sorting and crushing grapes, yeasting and inoculating ferments, laboratory analysis, plunging and punch down ferments.
 Your day will end with barrel tasting and finally the opportunity to blend your own wine to take home.
 To commemorate your day, you’ll get a bottle of your personal blend.
 The cost includes all supplies, lunch paired with wine and a bottle of your own blend to take home.

-Southern California is known for its sunny beaches and dramatic deserts, world-famous theme parks, and Hollywood glamour, but few realize that there are many wineries in and near Los Angeles, such as Malibu, San Bernardino County and Temecula Valley – the latter of which is one of the fastest-growing emerging regions in California:
+Southern California is known for its sunny beaches, stunning real estate, and world-famous theme parks.
+Moreover, if I wanted to sell my house fast Riverside, CA is the place to be!
+Demand for properties here has surged over the past few years, and this real estate trend is showing no signs of slowing down.
+Hollywood glamour and real estate opportunities to one side though, very few people realize that there are many wineries in and near Los Angeles, such as Malibu, San Bernardino County and Temecula Valley – the latter of which is one of the fastest-growing emerging regions in California:

 Inland Empire (Temecula Valley)